-Standards for Plan Amendments within the East Lake Sylvan Transitional Area

-In order to be eligible for residential density increase within the East Lake Sylvan Transitional Area, as depicted in Exhibit FLU: Special Area Boundaries, an applicant for a Plan amendment proposing a residential density greater than one unit per net buildable acre must comply with each of the following standards:

-- A The maximum allowable residential density upon parcels shall not exceed 2.5 dwelling units per net buildable acre. - B Plan amendments shall be to the Planned Development future land use designation with an associated PD (Planned Development) zoning district.
-Residential development shall employ clustering techniques to comply with Policy FLU 12.2 by creating less impact on natural resources than one unit per net buildable acre in a non-clustered configuration. - C Applications for development shall include specific information to document how the proposed development will comply with Paragraph B above.
-A methodology for creating the required documentation will be included in the Comprehensive Plan amendments implementing the 2022 Evaluation and Appraisal Report.
-This information may include, but is not limited to, the following: - 1 Length of paved roads and utility lines needed to serve the development. - 2 Acreage set aside from development through designation as open space and/or conservation easements. - 3 Preservation of native vegetation, wildlife habitat, and aquifer recharge areas. - 4 Innovative design techniques such as low-impact development (LID) and LEED certification. - D Prior to approval, the applicant shall be required to submit documentation demonstrating that natural resources are protected, provided a maximum density not to exceed two and one-half dwelling units per net buildable acre. - E All conditions necessary for compliance with these standards shall be placed in the subdivision's covenants and restrictions, which covenants and restrictions shall be recorded in the official land records of Seminole County and which will provide for enforcement of the restrictions by the mandatory homeowners association established to govern the subject property.
+Reduction in transportation impacts on areawide roads: Mass transit and a variety of transportation choices; or Whether the proposed land use designation is consistent with other applicable Plan policies and supports and is consistent with the Central Florida Regional Growth Vision, the Strategic Regional Policy Plan, and the State Comprehensive Plan.
+(Applicant shall cite applicable Goals, Objectives or Policies.)
+Standards for Plan Amendments within the East Lake Sylvan Transitional Area NA In order to be eligible for residential density increase within the East Lake Sylvan Transitional Area, as depicted in Exhibit FLU: Special Area Boundaries, an applicant for a Plan amendment proposing a residential density greater than one unit per net buildable acre must comply with each of the following standards: The maximum allowable residential density upon parcels shall not exceed 2.5 dwelling units per net buildable acre.
+Plan amendments shall be to the Planned Development future land use designation with an associated PD (Planned Development) zoning district.
+Residential development shall employ clustering techniques to comply with Policy FLU 12.2 by creating less impact on natural resources than one unit per net buildable acre in a non-clustered configuration.
+Applications for development shall include specific A technical process for information to document how the proposed evaluating natural resource development will comply with Paragraph B above.
+A impacts of development methodology for creating the will be included in the EARdocumentation will be included in the based plan amendments.
+Comprehensive Plan amendments implementing the Considerations include, but 2022 Evaluation and Appraisal Report.
+This are not limited to, information may include, but is not limited to, the impervious surface area, following: stormwater retention, and Length of paved roads and utility lines needed 1 preservation of wildlife to serve the development. habitat.
+Acreage set aside from development through designation as open space and/or conservation easements.
+Preservation of native vegetation, wildlife habitat, and aquifer recharge areas.
+Innovative design techniques such as lowdevelopment impact (LID) and LEED certification.
+Prior to approval, the applicant shall be required to submit documentation demonstrating that natural